pulumi/pulumi-java/CONTRIBUTING.md

 - Go 1.17
 - Pulumi CLI 3.30.0 or higher

+### Preparing a pull request

+1. Ensure running `make` passes with no issues.
+2. Run `make codegen_tests_update` if anything related to codegen has been changed.

 ### Understanding the repo structure

 - `sdk/java/` is a Gradle project that hosts the core Java SDK